Udit8348/SDLog/README.md

 ### Types of Libraries
 You can choose to use a STATIC or SHARED library.
 For basic projects you can use a STATIC library.
 A SHARED library can be called if/when needed.
 You can read more [here](https://www.geeksforgeeks.org/difference-between-static-and-shared-libraries/).
 Your other options include OBJECT and MODULE

+# File IO
+ Base class for input: `<istream>` (cin)
+ Base class for outupt: `<ostream>` (cout)

+ base class for both file operations: `<fstream>` this is a subclass of iostream maintains a filebuf object as their internal stream buffer which performs the operations filebuf is created when open operator is called there is an intermediate input buffer and intermediate output buffer that store the i/o operatorations
+      this can be triggered when once the buffer is filled up, when the sync is called or when the object is closed for more filebuf see: http://www.cplusplus.com/reference/fstream/filebuf/ base class for file writing stream: `<ofstream>` base class for file reading stream: `<ifstream>`